timkellytk/currency-converter/README.md

 - Style the dropdown icon as shown in OFX's screenshots
 - Create a mask for the `Amount` to separate the number on thousands (e.g. 25,000.00)
 - Refactor state form logic using the [formik](https://formik.org/) library
-- Get all the quote requests saved to a database
+- Get all the quote requests saved to a databas